jasonkradams/real-staging-ai/docs/worker_service.md

 The job queue is implemented using Redis Lists, which provide a simple and reliable way to implement a FIFO queue.

+## AI Model Registry

+The worker uses a model registry system to support multiple AI models for virtual staging.
+Each model has its own API contract and is registered with metadata and an input builder.
+Models are defined in the `apps/worker/internal/staging/model/` package.
+See [`docs/model_registry.md`](./model_registry.md) for detailed architecture documentation.

+Currently supported models:
+- **Qwen Image Edit** (`qwen/qwen-image-edit`) - Fast image editing optimized for staging
+- **Flux Kontext Max** (`black-forest-labs/flux-kontext-max`) - High-quality image generation with advanced context understanding

+The active model is configured in code (not config files) and defaults to Qwen Image Edit.
+Each model has its own input builder that handles model-specific parameters and validation.

 ## Job Processing

 The worker service continuously polls the Redis queue for new jobs.
 When a new job is received, the worker performs the following steps: